 Q3 - In groups develop a case definition for pig abortion that may be used in your epidemiologic investigation.

 Answer to Q3 – this is for group discussion and the answers may vary depending on the area the participants are from.
-Get participants to write a list on the butcher paper and discuss the results.
+Get participants to write a list on the Flipchart paper and discuss the results.

 Participants need to consider the following things when developing a case definition